Single-Click Remote Desktop Forwarding

-Remote Desktop, previously known as Terminal Services, is a feature in Microsoft Windows that allows a user to interact with a Windows machine's desktop remotely from another Windows machine.
-The server machine must be Windows Vista Business or Ultimate, Windows XP Professional, or Windows NT/2000/2003/2008 Server.
-The client machine can be any version of Windows equipped with Remote Desktop Connection, or the Terminal Services client (mstsc.exe).
+Remote Desktop, previously known as Terminal Services, is a feature in Microsoft Windows that allows a user to interact with a Windows machine's desktop remotely from another Windows computer.
+The server must use a version of Windows that includes support for Remote Desktop as a server.
+This is included in all Server versions of Windows; and it is also included in desktop editions such as Professional, Ultimate, Enterprise, and Business; but it is not supported in Home editions.
+The client computer can use any version of Windows equipped with the Remote Desktop Connection client (mstsc.exe).

 Although Remote Desktop takes measures to protect against passive attacks, it does not appear to provide much protection against an active attack.
 Also, opening port 3389 on the server means another Windows service open to remote vulnerability probing.
 Both issues can be avoided by routing the Remote Desktop session through SSH port forwarding.
 On the server machine, an SSH server, such as Bitvise SSH Server, must be installed.
 On the client machine, an SSH client, such as Bitvise SSH Client, must be configured so that connections to a specific local port will be forwarded to port 3389 on the Remote Desktop server.
 One must then direct the Remote Desktop client to connect to the SSH client instead of directly to the server, and the connection will be forwarded over the SSH-secured link.

 Note that one must always be diligent in verifying the SSH server's fingerprint when establishing the SSH connection for the first time, otherwise SSH won't be better at defending against active attacks either.